Hard-hit SMEs get ‘paltry’ €11m worth of loans under State scheme

 “The finance being offered is mostly debt finance, at rates that are too high,” he said.

-The loans are being offered at interest rates of 4.5 per cent, which was barely above the market rate, Mr McDonnell said, and significantly higher than the rates attached to similar schemes in other countries.
+The loans are being offered at interest rates of 4.5 per cent, not much below the market rate, Mr McDonnell said, and significantly higher than the rates attached to similar schemes in other countries.
 In the UK, the rate was closer to 2 per cent, he said.

 “Where you give loans they should be on the softest possible terms,” he said.

-Less than €75 million has actually found its way to Irish businesses in enterprise supports since the pandemic began, Mr McDonnell said.
+Mr McDonnell said that overall less than €75 million has actually found its way to Irish businesses in enterprise supports since the pandemic began,

 Emergency liquidity